prash-mi/multi-shard-redis-cluster-client/README.md

-## What is single-shard-redis-cluster-client?
+## What is multi-shard-redis-cluster-client?
-single-shard-redis-cluster-client is a Redis wrapper Java API on top of Jedis 2.6  This API connects to many clusters in parallel, where each cluster has a single master and multiple slaves running in ACTIVE mode.
+multi-shard-redis-cluster-client is a Redis wrapper Java API on top of Jedis 2.6  This API connects to many clusters in parallel, where each cluster has a single master and multiple slaves running in ACTIVE mode.
 This API routes write requests to the masters and read requests to the slaves, thus distributing the load between master and slaves